jsontypedef/json-typedef-spec/draft-ucarion-json-type-definition-xx.md

 document are to be interpreted as described in {{RFC8259}}.

 The term "instance", when it appears in this document, refers to a JSON value being validated against a JTD schema.
+This value can be an entire JSON document, or it can be a value embedded within a JSON document.

 ## Scope of Experiment